romainneutron/MediaVorus/README.md

 Goals
 -----

-This library is built on Symfony\HttpFoundation component for handling files and PHPExiftool which is a PHP driver for Exiftool.
-Doctrine Common Package is also required to take advantage of the powerful ArrayCollection

 The aim is to provide an abstract layer between the program and the multimedia file.

+This library is built with the Symfony\HttpFoundation component and PHPExiftool.
+Doctrine Common Package is also required to take advantage of the powerful ArrayCollection.

 First, the need is to analyze multimedia files and get their properties.